giospo2/VoiceCloneElevenLabs/README.md

 ### Ready to Start?
 If you’re ready to dive in, here’s the link for the **50% discount**: [Here!](https://try.elevenlabs.io/3rajzr8mfck9).

-Feel free to ask questions or share your experiences in the comments! 😊
+Feel free to ask questions or share your experiences